ber532k/mkpdf/README.md

     specified, any but the first one will be ignored.
 ```

-Further information can also be found in [docs.md](docs.md), which can also be used to
+Further information can be found in [docs.md](docs.md), which can also be used
-generate a manpage.
+to generate a manpage.